-51. The Romanian and Bulgarian Foreign Ministers signed an agreement to construct a bridge on the Danube.
+- 58. The Romanian and Bulgarian Foreign Ministers signed an agreement to construct a bridge over the Danube.
 Its environmental impact had to be assessed.
 The agreement did not mention the Espoo Convention, although both countries are Parties to it.

-52. The bridge that will connect the two countries is transboundary.
-The case was initiated via the international agreement between the Governments without formal notification in accordance with the Convention.
-The developer is Bulgaria, although the bridge will be operated half-and-half by Bulgaria and Romania.
-EIA is done jointly as well.

-53. Bulgaria has a one-step EIA procedure at the beginning of the permitting process, whereas Romania has EIA in the final stage.
-The transboundary EIA took place in two stages: preliminary EIA according to the Bulgarian procedure and final EIA according to Romanian legislation.

-54. Only the bridge was subject to EIA, since the railways and roads on both sides were already in place.
+The bridge that will connect the two countries is transboundary.
+The case was initiated via the international agreement between the Governments.
+The developer is Bulgaria, although Bulgaria and Romania will operate half of the bridge each.
+The environmental impact is also assessed jointly. - 59.
+Bulgaria has a one-step EIA procedure at the beginning of the permitting process, whereas Romania has EIA in the final stage.
+The transboundary EIA took place in two stages: preliminary EIA according to the Bulgarian procedure and final EIA according to Romanian legislation. - 60.
+Only the bridge was subject to EIA, since the railways and roads on both sides were already in place.
 The bridge with the road is 5 km long.
 The project is important for the transport infrastructure in both countries, part of the southern branch of the pan-European network.
-In May 2000 both countries signed the agreement on the project's technical, financial, legal and organizational issues.
+In May 2000 both countries signed the agreement on the project's technical, financial, legal and organizational aspects.
 The location of the bridge was decided by the international agreement.
-It was based on the detailed study conducted in 1990s.
-The preliminary study was similar to strategic environmental assessment (SEA).
+It was based on a detailed study conducted in the 1990s.
+The preliminary study was similar to a strategic environmental assessment (SEA).
 The final conclusion was based not only on the environmental assessment but also on economic and social considerations.

-55. There was the question of which country was the Party of origin.
+- 61. There was the question of which country was the Party of origin.
 In this case both countries co-owned the initiative and both were at the same time affected Parties and Parties of origin.

-56. The Joint Committee and working groups were established.
-One group dealt with environmental matters.
-The Joint Committee was chaired by the Ministers of Transport of both countries.
-The Ministries of the Environment were represented on the Joint Committee.

-57. During the transboundary EIA many meetings were organized to clarify the procedures in both countries.
+The Joint Committee and working groups were established.
+One working group dealt with environmental matters.
+The Transport Ministers of both countries chaired the Joint Committee.
+The Environment Ministries were represented on it. - 62.
+During the transboundary EIA many meetings were organized to clarify the procedures in both countries.
 The notification stage was skipped.
 The screening process was not clear, since the project fell under EIA procedures in both countries.
-The experts had to organize meetings in both countries with the concerned public and NGOs.
-EIA was drawn up by the joint team.
+The experts had to organize meetings in both countries with the public concerned and NGOs.
+The joint team drew up the EIA documentation.
 Only licensed experts were used.
-Consultations were organized in both countries.

-58. During the public participation procedure, nobody objected to the bridge.
+Consultations were organized in both countries. - 63.
+During the public participation procedure, nobody objected to the bridge.
 NGOs had no objections either.
-Comments were received on mitigation and other improvements.

-59. The project is currently in the stage of the final EIA as the environmental issues were straight forward.
+Comments were received on mitigation and other improvements. - 64.
+The project is currently in the stage of the final EIA as the environmental issues were straightforward.
 Construction is expected to start in 2005.

-3. Estonian/Finnish case on transboundary EIA
+3. Estonian-Finnish case on transboundary EIA